 - Attorney Fees and Costs

-Limits To Damages
+Limits To Damages in an Inclement Weather Accident

 If you are found to be partially at fault for the accident causing your harm, Florida law may limit the amount you can recover.
 Florida follows a system called comparative fault under the Florida statute.
 A comparative fault system bases a plaintiff’s recovery on the percentage of fault that may be assigned to the injured party.
 Under this system, if an injured party is involved in an accident and is at fault for a portion of his or her injuries, his or her recovery is reduced by the percentage of fault he or she carries.
 For example, in a car accident case, if the injured party was 10 percent at fault for the car accident while the responsible party was 90 percent at fault, liability is limited to 90 percent of the total amount of damages.